Six Tips for Managing IBS in the Workplace

 Choose the items that you think will be helpful in a pinch.
 Keep them in a small zippered bag in a place that is easily accessible so you can grab them when you need them.

-You May Also Like:Calming Your IBS
+You May Also Like:Keeping Track of Your Weight with IBS

 Related Search Topics (Ads):